-With each Reefbud weighing 450 kg, they are best suited to projects in locations where heavy lifting equipment, larger boats and manpower are readily available.
-There is also a cost component in the biomass, which is specially formulated in Manila and shipped to the final deployment site.
+With each Reefbud weighing 450 kg, they are best suited to locations where heavy lifting equipment, large boats and manpower are readily available.
+There is also a cost component in the biomass, which is specially formulated in Manila and shipped to the deployment site.

-The most obvious difference is in the size, with a Biri Bud weighing 150 kg - one-third the size of a Reefbud.
-Field tests have shown that these are still stable in strong currents.
+The most obvious difference is in the size, with a Biri Bud weighing just 150 kg.
+Experience has shown these are still stable in strong currents.

-Another key difference is in the mix of materials used.
-The two main materials are still cement and sand, but Biri Buds also have a large proportion - about 20% - of coral rubble.
+Another key difference is in the mix of materials.
+The main materials are still cement and sand, but Biri Buds also have a large proportion - about 20% - of coral rubble.
 This rubble is a natural fit for building artificial reefs, and is also available for just a small labour cost on any beach in Biri.